Macular Degeneration is a general term that describes a series of conditions that affect a specific part of your retina called the macula.

 Age related Macular Degeneration is the most common form of macular degeneration, and is an unfortunate side-effect of the aging process.
 The tissue of the macula is extremely sensitive and subject to deterioration as we age.
 The gradual deterioration leads to a breakdown of the macula and subsequent loss of central vision.
 AMD is a common disease among seniors and can be serious if not treated.
 In fact, AMD is the leading cause of blindness amongst people over the age of 65.

 There are two specific types of AMD: Dry AMD and Wet AMD.

 Types of AMD

 In rare cases, the body will try to grow new blood vessels to supply blood to the damaged tissue of the macula.
 These vessels are usually weak and thin, and they can leak out blood into the retina.
 This is called Wet AMD and is a very serious condition that can result in rapid vision loss.
 It should go without saying that if you experience any rapid vision loss, please contact your doctor immediately.
-If Wet AMD is detected early enough it is usually treatable with surgery and medication.
+If Wet AMD is detected it is usually treatable with medication.

 Symptoms of Macular Degeneration